How To Prep Your Skin For A Big EventOctober 1, 2019

 Professional skincare treatments

 Rachael, a Senior Dermal Clinician, agrees that skincare should be used in conjunction with professional treatments because they work together to support and maintain results.
-She’ll often perform facials and peels for clients who have an event, and even get one herself before going to something important, just to bring out that nice, clean glow.
+She’ll often perform facials and peels for patients who have an event, and even get one herself before going to something important, just to bring out that nice, clean glow.

 Peels are basically facials that use clinical strength active ingredients to brighten, exfoliate and treat the skin, Rachael explains.
 “There’s a misconception about peels that I want to banish,” she says, “your skin will not necessarily peel.
 It depends on what type of peel you have.
 A lot of the peels we use are effective yet gentle enough to give you exfoliation and renewal without any downtime.”